Financial Aid FAQ's

 We highly recommend that you complete and submit all documents as soon as possible after your taxes are filed to ensure that funds are available on the first day of instruction.
 Our office will receive the results from the Free Application for Federal Student Aid (FAFSA), but remember to allow time for the processing of the application.
 However, the office continues to process applications until funds are depleted or the academic year has ended.
 Funds are limited, so apply early.

-What is your school code, address and fax number?
+What is your school code, address, fax number, and e-mail address?

 Frontier Community College 014090